mcwissink/sorasu/README.txt

 Sorasu was a learning project for programming in Python, it is a very simple game with some advanced features

+Controls
+	Game - Arrow keys and z
+	Editor - WASD and mouse

 ------Features to note-------
 custom physics library - makes use of the SAT Theorem to detect/resolve collisions.
 -physics.py